-Sweeten has opened up what was once a dark space with two full walls of windows and warm, bright colors.
+Sweeten has opened up what was once a dark space with two full walls of windows and warm, bright colours.
 The venue was named for the real Sir Allen Taylor, a mayor of Sydney in the early 20th century who is famous for beautifying the Darlinghurst area.

-Inspired by Taylor’s own timber business, recycled Australian hard wood features prominently alongside warm greens and creamy white subway tiles.
+Inspired by Taylor’s own timber business, recycled Australian hardwood features prominently alongside warm greens and creamy white subway tiles.
 And like the venue’s previous occupant, sidewalk seating will be out year round.